LukasFlorian/T1000/main.typ

 === #acrf("JIT") Compilation and Graph Optimization <jit-theory>

 #acrf("JIT") compilation represents a runtime optimization strategy that transforms computational graphs and Python code into optimized machine code during execution, rather than relying solely on interpreted execution.
-This approach addresses the inherent performance overhead of dynamic programming languages like Python, which traditionally suffer from interpretation bottlenecks during intensive computational workloads. @anselPyTorch2Faster2024 @PyTorch2x.
+This approach addresses the inherent performance overhead of dynamic programming languages like Python, which traditionally suffer from interpretation bottlenecks during intensive computational workloads. @anselPyTorch2Faster2024 @PyTorch2x

 The fundamental principle of #acr("JIT") compilation involves analyzing the computational patterns during initial execution runs and generating optimized compiled code for subsequent iterations.
 This process eliminates Python overhead, optimizes memory access patterns, and enables hardware-specific optimizations that can significantly accelerate training throughput.
 Modern deep learning frameworks implement #acr("JIT") compilation through graph compilation strategies that analyze the computational graph structure and apply fusion operations, kernel optimization, and memory layout improvements. @anselPyTorch2Faster2024

 In PyTorch, #acr("JIT") compilation is implemented through TorchScript and the `torch.compile` function, which can provide substantial speedups for models with repetitive computational patterns.
-The compilation process involves tracing or scripting the model's forward pass to create an optimized representation of the forwards graph, which can optionally be used to also create a backwards graph for gradient computation. @anselPyTorch2Faster2024
+The compilation process involves tracing or scripting the model's forward pass to create an optimized representation of the forwards graph, which can optionally be used to also create a backwards graph for gradient computation.
+This can be achieved by using the `aot_eager` backend for compilation, which uses AOTAutograd (Ahead-Of-Time Autodifferentiation) wherever it is possible to do so or inserts graph breaks for non-differentiable operations. @anselPyTorch2Faster2024

 Specifically using PyTorch's `aot_eager` backend for compilation means additionally creating a backwards graph for gradient computation ahead-of-time as soon as the forwards graph has been generated using the AOTAutograd graph analysis and generation engine. @anselPyTorch2Faster2024